 See my Expulsion of The Drones video for more information on this lovely phenomena.

-When I reverse the brood boxes, usually some time in April, I don’t just pull the hive apart and reverse the positions of the deeps.
-(That’s an easy way to squish the queen, by the way.)
-I set up an empty deep next to the hive and, if it’s warm enough, carefully inspect each frame before I move it into the new bottom deep.
-No heavy lifting required.
-But more importantly, this allows me to assess the strength of the colony going into the new season and make adjustments on the spot if necessary.
-I will add drawn comb to the brood nest if the cluster looks like it needs room.
-I will add frames of honey or pollen if the bees are starving for it.
-I will give them frames of brood from another colony if they’re weak.
-In short, I will take whatever action is required to get the bees started on the right path for the new season.
+Aware of that, I reversed my hives anyway because reversing allowed me to assess the strength of the colony going into the new season and make adjustments on the spot if necessary.
+I would add drawn comb to the brood nest if the cluster needed the room.
+I would add frames of honey or pollen if the bees were starving for it.
+I would give them frames of brood from another colony if they were weak.
+In short, I would take whatever action was required to get the bees started on the right path for the new season.

-Then for the rest of the year, because I know exactly what condition the colony was in at the beginning of the year, I’ll be able to assess the strength of the colony without having to dig into the bottom deep and disturb the brood nest every time I do an inspection.
-Are the bees filling frames in the top box with pollen?
-Is the brood nest straddling the deeps?
-I can tell a lot from looking down into a hive where the brood nest has been working its way up from the bottom.
+Then for the rest of the year, because I knew exactly what condition the colony was in at the beginning of the year, I’d be able to assess the strength of the colony without having to dig much into the hive and disturb the brood nest every time I did an inspection.

 I performed the first full hive inspection of the year yesterday.
 I also reversed the brood boxes while I was at it.
 Next year I plan to reverse the boxes shortly after the bees start hauling in pollen from the crocuses (instead of waiting until the dandelions bloom).
 Whether from dandelions or crocuses, if the bees bring in pollen at a steady pace for about a week, that’s my cue to reverse the brood boxes.
 Had I reversed them a few weeks ago, I might have been able to avoid the disgusting mess of scraping off drone comb between the frames of the top and bottom boxes.
 I could have avoided splitting up the brood nest too.
 Check out Honey Bee Suite for more info on reversing boxes.